 Instead, it’s better to read through the policy before signing on the line.
 It’s time consuming, sure, but it’s probably more informative than reading about that one digital nomad who had a skiing accident and whose claim went through smoothly.

-Is Cigna Global Worth It?
+Is Cigna Healthcare Worth It?

-Anyone with pre-existing conditions may want to check with other insurance providers.
+- Anyone with pre-existing conditions may want to check with other insurance providers.

-Cigna Global is just a drop in the bucket when it comes to the world of expat health insurance plans.
+Cigna Healthcare is just a drop in the bucket when it comes to the world of expat health insurance plans.
 So, if you’re unsure of whether this provider is for you, you have many other options.
-Here is how Cigna compares to some of the other top expat health insurance providers on the market.
+Here is how Cigna Healthcare compares to some of the other top expat health insurance providers on the market.

 Check out our full article comparing various expat health providers for more on this.